mikependon/RepoDB.NET/pages/introduction/preface.md

 - [MySql](/tutorial/get-started-mysql)
 - [PostgreSql](/tutorial/get-started-postgresql)

-To install, please visit our [installation](/tutorial/installation) page for more information.
-Or, click [here](/docs) for the full documentation.
+Or, please visit our [installation](/tutorial/installation) page for more information.
+Otherwise, click [here](/docs) for the full documentation.